 Church Bell Service Demystified

 We started servicing church bells in 1978 for Schulmerich Carillons in Sellersville, PA.
-From that point on, it was exciting to meet all the memorable clergy and church administrative personnel as I performed sales and installations of bell-ringing products in Upstate NY.
+From that point on, it was exciting to meet all the memorable clergy and church administrative personnel as we performed sales and installations of bell-ringing products in Upstate NY.
 Fast forward to today, the equipment has become more sophisticated and compact, or, as we would say, it has a smaller footprint.
 The result is the exact heartfelt moment of the age-old sound of a cast bronze bell ringing.
 On this page, we will show you some of the mechanical items needed to ring a bell.
 For our technicians, bell work is a labor of love, which gives each of us a sense of accomplishment as we depart a completed installation or a service call.
 Our customers' satisfaction is our number one priority.

 Pictured here is a bell tower containing three cast bells commonly referred to as a three-bell peal.
 After many years in the harsh Central New York weather, this installation needs some much-needed maintenance.